Clay-Ratliff/Aiven-Kafka-Python-Quickstart/Aiven-Kafka-Python-Quickstart.md

 Once you've created your account we can set up the services.

 ## Kafka
-First we'll set up a kafka service.
-Click on the Service link at the top of the left navigation bar.
+<p>First we'll set up a kafka service.
+Click on the Service link at the top of the left navigation bar as shown below.</p>
 ![Navigation panel](Navigation-panel.png)
 From here we want to click on the Create a new service button.
 From here, click on the kafka image to select service, select the cloud provider that you want to host kafka (I chose GCP but it really doesn't matter for our purposes), select the appropriate region for your cloud provider, and finally select the service plan (I suggest the smallest "Startup" plan).
 Now just click create and wait for the magic to happen.
 It will take a few minutes for Aiven to complete the provisioning and configuration.